rubocode/frontier.nvim/doc/design/tangent.md

 > **Aristotle Onassis**

-_C++_ has acquired a philosophy of continuous self-improvement over strving to accurately capture the fundamentals.
+_C++_ has acquired a philosophy of continuous self-improvement instead strving to accurately capture the fundamentals.
 It has gone the path of _C#_ — a never ending saga.
 _Bjarne_ was aided by _Herb Sutter_ of Microsoft lineage.
 It is kind of sad.